cpporhair/sider/README.md

 sider uses its own std::execution(p2300) implementation ([pump](https://github.com/cpporhair/sider/tree/main/sider/pump)) as an asynchronous and concurrent framework.

-For learn more about p2300, see [here](https://github.com/brycelelbach/wg21_p2300_execution);
+- For learn more about p2300, see [here](https://github.com/brycelelbach/wg21_p2300_execution);

-For a standard implementation of the p2300, see  [here](https://github.com/NVIDIA/stdexec).
+- For a standard implementation of the p2300, see  [here](https://github.com/NVIDIA/stdexec).

+sider uses spdk to implement kernel bypass technology, taking full advantage of nvme's concurrency to speed up io.
+- For learn more about spdk, see [here](https://spdk.io);
+- In the file [apply.hh](https://github.com/cpporhair/sider/blob/main/sider/kv/apply.hh#L139) you can see how to combine asynchronous and concurrent tasks using the operators provided by pump.

 ```c++
 int